FoxoTech/methylprep/docs/methpype_tutorial.md

 ## methpype

 **methpype** provides a command line interface (CLI) so the package can be used directly in bash/batchfile scripts as part of building your custom processing pipeline.
-Two commands are available: `process` and `sample_sheet`.

 ### process